Catholic Gift Guide

 A Wall Crucifix

 It may not be the most shiny or exciting gift for a child to receive, but a wall crucifix is a great gift to celebrate a baptism because it’s an ever-present reminder of what baptism starts.
 Without Christ’s sacrifice, we wouldn’t have the hope of eternal salvation, but without baptism, we can’t fully come to know Christ.
 We also recommend a wall crucifix over, say, a desktop version because a crucifix placed up on a wall is less likely to be damaged by a curious toddler still learning things like motor control.
+Check out these beautiful designs from Rough2Rustic that are simple enough to grow with the child.

 A Commemorative Frame